-- output-dot.txt contains extra functions which you should add to your tree.c file.
-You will also need to update tree.h. - sample-asgn is an executable (compiled on Linux) which you can use to see if your program is working correctly.
-If your program is correct then it should behave exactly the same as the sample program.
+- output-dot.txt contains extra functions which you should add to your tree files. - sample-asgn2 an executable, compiled on Linux, which you can use to see if your program is working correctly.
+If your program is correct then it should produce exactly the same output as the sample program.

-Combining BSTs and RBTs
+Comparing BSTs and RBTs

-For this part of the assignment you will combine the code you write for binary search trees and red-black trees in the labs.
+We require you to combine the code you have written for binary search trees and red-black trees in the labs into a tree data structure as described below.
 Once you have done this, the only difference between a bst and an rbt is that the rbt calls a tree\fix() function after every insertion to make sure that the tree is balanced.